kwaldenphd/python-conditional-statements-functions/README.md

  n = n +1
 ```

-Let's walk through what is happening in each line of this program.
+132. To walk through what is happening in each line of this program...

-`n=0` assigns the value zero (0) to the variable `n`.
+133. `n=0` assigns the value zero (0) to the variable `n`.

-`n < 10` is a conditional statement that will return `True` as long as `n` is less than `10`.
+134. `n < 10` is a conditional statement that will return `True` as long as `n` is less than `10`.

-So `while n < 10` sets up a `while` loop in which the body of the loop (the lines of code nested or indented beneath the first line of the loop) will run as long as the initial condition is `true`.
+135. So `while n < 10` sets up a `while` loop in which the body of the loop (the lines of code nested or indented beneath the first line of the loop) will run as long as the initial condition is `true`.

-The first line in the body of the loop `print(n)` prints the value of `n` for that iteration.
+136. The first line in the body of the loop `print(n)` prints the value of `n` for that iteration.

-The second line in the body of the loop `n = n+1` reassigns the value of `n` to be `n + 1`.
+137. The second line in the body of the loop `n = n+1` reassigns the value of `n` to be `n + 1`.

-After executing both lines in the body of the loop, the next iteration of the loop begins by evaluating the `n < 10` conditional statement.
+138. After executing both lines in the body of the loop, the next iteration of the loop begins by evaluating the `n < 10` conditional statement.

 <blockquote>QX: What is the value of <code>n</code> in the first iteration of the loop?
 What happens to the value of <code>n</code> in each iteration of the loop?</blockquote>

 <blockquote>QX: What is the endpoint for this loop, or when will this loop end?</blockquote>

-REMINDER: Loops that have no endpoint are called *infinite loops*.
+139. REMINDER: Loops that have no endpoint are called *infinite loops*.

 #### `while` Loop Example B

-Another example of a `while` loop.
+140. Another example of a `while` loop.

 ```Python
 # assign x variable